peteroupc/peteroupc.github.io/randomgendoc.md

      |     that domain.
      |  - numlabels: The number of labels associated with the distribution, if it's a
      |     transdimensional distribution.
 Optional; the default is 1.
+     |  - bitAccuracy: Bit accuracy of the sampler; the sampler will sample from
+     |     a distribution (truncated to the sampling domain) that is close to the
+     |     ideal distribution by 2^-bitAccuracy.
+The default is 53.
      |
      |  Reference:
      |  Sainudiin, Raazesh, and Thomas L. York.
 "An Auto-Validating, Trans-Dimensional,